rakshitha-b23/TASK-7-Sales-Summary-from-a-Tiny-SQLite-Database-using-Python/README.md

-## 📊 Task 7: Basic Sales Summary using SQLite and Python
+## 📊 Basic Sales Summary using SQLite and Python

 ### 📝 Objective
-The goal of this task was to extract basic sales information (such as total quantity sold and total revenue) from a simple SQLite database and display it using Python with both print statements and a basic bar chart.
+The goal of this project was to extract basic sales information (such as total quantity sold and total revenue) from a simple SQLite database and display it using Python with both print statements and a basic bar chart.

 ---